codybloemhard/uu-uce/docs/pin_content_documentation.md

 Notes:
 - The video content block has the optional parameters thumbnail and title, these can be left out although not recommended.
 - The order in which parameters are assigned is arbitrary.
+- A mutiple choice quiz is only valid if it has at least one correct and one incorrect answer.

 ## File location (developer only)